MUSICOLOGY

 PHD RESEARCH

-Vincent’s PhD research explored music in altered states and psychological healing practices in religious initiations and music rituals.
-It consisted of fieldwork and creative practice research exploring how contemporary electronic music sub-genres emerge from traditional ritual sources.
+Vincent’s research concluded that an Afro-Cuban performance ethos was at the core of these musical transformations, consisting of music and performance approaches that aim for altered states and psychological healing.
+The work provided a framework for understanding the features and evolution.
 The study helps us understand how music traditions evolve, for better or worse, and provides a way for understanding these transformations from a musical, symbolic, and psychological level.

 DANCECULT LONDON.